tingerrr/hydra/tests/regressions/fallback-to-future/test.typ

-// Synopsis:
+/// Synopsis:
+/// - Not tracked.
-// - When both last and prev candidates where none hydra would fall back to a heading defined on a future page.
+/// - When both last and prev candidates are none, hydra should not fall back to
-//   Headings defined after the current page should never be displayed.
+///   a candidate defined on a future page.
+Candidates defined after the current
+///   page should never be displayed.

 #import "/src/lib.typ": hydra